 Modern hypnotic drug of non-benzodiazepine structure

-In the Russian Federation, it is better known under the trade name "Imovan".
-It is an easy and convenient sleeping aid that can be taken for 2 to 3 weeks without much fear.
-Falling asleep usually occurs (however, as with other drugs of this family) within 1 - 2 hours after administration.
-Sleep is even and calm, morning awakening is quick, daytime well-being is good.
-Single daily dose - 7.5 mg.
+In the Russian Federation it is better known under the trade name “Imovan”.
+This is an easy and convenient sleeping pill that can be taken for 2 to 3 weeks without much fear.
+Falling asleep usually occurs (as with other drugs of this family) within 1 to 2 hours after administration.
+The sleep is even and calm, the morning awakening is quick, the daytime well-being is good.
+Single daily dose – 7.5 mg.
 In old age, it is recommended to reduce the dosage by half.
-In this case, the time of falling asleep may be lengthened by 1 - 2 hours, but the drug will have less effect on the liver, since Imovan is contraindicated in severe liver and kidney dysfunction.
+In this case, the time to fall asleep may be extended by 1–2 hours, but the drug will have less effect on the liver, since Imovan is contraindicated in pronounced violations liver and kidney functions.

-The cost of one package of "Imovan" (according to 2016) is, on average, 250 rubles for 20 tablets, for 3 weeks of admission.
+The cost of one package of “Imovan” (according to 2016 data) is, on average, 250 rubles for 20 tablets, for 3 weeks of use.

 Zolpidem

-The second drug in this family is better known as "Hypnogen" or "Ivadal".
-You need to take this remedy (as well as other Z-hypnotics) within an hour just before bedtime, or even while lying in bed.
-Has a good therapeutic breadth: the initial dose is 5 mg, the maximum dose is 10 mg.
+The second drug of this family is better known as Hypnogen or Ivadal.
+This remedy (as well as other Z-hypnotics) should be taken within an hour immediately before bedtime, or even while lying in bed.
+It has a good therapeutic range: the initial dose is 5 mg, the maximum is 10 mg.

-It has a significant drawback - high cost.
-So, a similar number of pills for 3 weeks of administration will cost over 2,500 rubles, that is, ten times higher than that of Imovan.
+Has a significant drawback - high price.
+So, a similar number of tablets for 3 weeks of use will already cost over 2,500 rubles, that is, ten times higher than that of Imovan.

 Zaleplon

 This drug has beautiful musical trade names: "Andante" or "Sonata".
-This remedy can be considered a really strong hypnotic, but with prolonged use, a sharp withdrawal syndrome can develop, which will manifest itself in the form of persistent insomnic disorders.
-Therefore, this drug should be taken in short courses and in the lowest dosage.
+This drug can be considered a really strong sleeping pill, but with its long-term use, a sharp withdrawal syndrome may develop, which will manifest itself in the form of persistent insomnia disorders.
+Therefore, this drug should be taken in short courses and in a minimal dosage.

-However, an indisputable "plus" is the fact that after taking it, it is completely excreted from the body within 1 - 2 hours, therefore, against the background of taking zaleplon, daytime drowsiness never occurs.
+However, an indisputable “plus” is the fact that after taking it, it is completely eliminated from the body within 1 – 2 hours, so daytime drowsiness never occurs while taking zaleplon.

-Its recommended dose is the same as the maximum dose - 10 mg.
-It is recommended to take it a couple of hours after a meal, but no later than an hour before bedtime.
+Its recommended dose is the same as the maximum - 10 mg.
+It is recommended to take it a couple of hours after eating, but no later than an hour before bedtime.
 The ideal option is to go to bed two hours after dinner and take this medicine at night.

-The cost of zaleplon drugs is on average 460 rubles, but only for 7 tablets.
+The cost of zaleplon preparations is on average 460 rubles, but only for 7 tablets.

-Therefore, in terms of the weekly rate, we get:
+Therefore, in terms of a weekly course we get:

 • zopiclone 12.5 rubles;